Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Sync_DM_and_GM.md

 **Step 1**

-1. When the `Sync direct and group message` option is enabled send message in the linked DM/GM on MM or MS Teams.
+1. Enable the `Sync direct and group message` option in the plugin settings in MM
+2. Send message in the DM/GM on MM or MS Teams.
-2. Navigate to the linked DM/GM on MS Teams or MM respectively.
+3. Navigate to the linked DM/GM on MS Teams or MM respectively.

 **Expected**

-The uesr should be able to verify the message in the linked DM/GM on MS Teams or MM respectively.
+The user should be able to verify the message in the DM/GM on MS Teams or MM respectively.